 The websites and apps for online banks are usually customers’ only interactions with the business, so the banks spend a lot of time and money optimizing the process.
 When you pull up the app on your phone or the website on your computer, it should be seamless to register, make transfers, or otherwise handle your money.

-4 reasons not to open an online savings account
+5 reasons not to open an online savings account

 There are plenty of perks to having an online savings account, but even the best savings accounts have some drawbacks.

-1. Deposits could be more complicated
+1. Cash deposits could be more complicated

 When you’ve got cash you want to put into your account, it’s easy for your local branch at a traditional bank to handle money.
 But it’s not always that seamless for online banks.

-Ally, for example, doesn’t allow cash deposits but will accept wire transfers, online transfers, and direct deposits.
+Ally and SoFi, for example, doesn’t allow cash deposits but will accept wire transfers, online transfers, and direct deposits.
 That means if someone gives you cash and you want to put it in your savings, you may have to deposit it in a separate checking account, then transfer the money to your savings.

 2. Finding ATMs can be annoying

 Because online banks don’t have physical branches, they may offer debit cards and provide third-party ATM networks for their customers.
 For example, the Allpoint network has 55,000 ATMs across the world, and you can use them surcharge-free.
 While that can make it easy to find an ATM near your house, it might be difficult when you’re driving around and looking for an ATM for some quick cash.
+For me, I live in a mountain town in California.
+Even though there are a handful of banks and ATMs around me, I can realistically only use two within a 25-mile radius that does not charge a fee.

 With big banks, there are usually plenty of easy-to-find branches, whether you’re close to home or traveling.
 Because of this, having a brick-and-mortar account may mean quicker, more convenient access to your cash.